siverpro/testnet_wiki/docs/02_Installation/06_Installing_Factom_testnet_software.md

 There are a number of ways to run dockerd and two effectively mutually exclusive ways to configure dockerd.
 The ways to run dockerd are discussed below, but it is also important to understand the two ways that it can be configured.

 ## Exposing the Docker Engine
 Get cert.pem and key.pem from [factomd-testnet-toolkit/tls](https://github.com/FactomProject/factomd-testnet-toolkit/tree/master/tls) and note the path to these.
+(Remember to download the raw files).

 ## Choose one of the following options for configuring `dockerd`
 You can either use the `/etc/docker/daemon.json` file to specify `dockerd`